Programme100/Projects/README.md

 # Projects
-All of my college prohects
+All of my college projects